Business Conduct and Ethics

 The Corporation provides computers and internet access to assist employees in their work.
 Incidental and occasional personal use is permitted, but never for personal gain or any improper purpose.
 The Corporation has a formal policy with regards to the use of Corporation computers and information technology equipment that all employees have signed and are expected to be aware of and comply with.
 Violation of these policies may result in disciplinary actions up to and including termination of employment with the Corporation.

 Political Activities and Contributions

 We respect and support the right of our employees to participate in political activities of their choice provided that their involvement is kept separate from their role as an employee.
 Employees must take care to represent their views as their own and not the Corporation’s.
-These activities should not be conducted on Corporation time or involve the use of any Corporation resources such as telephones, computers or supplies unless specifically approved by an officer of the Corporation.
+These activities should not be conducted on Corporation time or involve the use of any Corporation resources such as telephones, computers or supplies unless specifically approved by an officer of

 There are laws and regulations pertaining to political contributions made both in dollars and in "kind".
 Where the Corporation deems appropriate, it may occasionally choose to make such contributions but only when authorized by the CEO, and only when the contribution is legal and appropriate for corporations such as the Corporation.

 We will not make payments of any sort to government officials to obtain a favourable decision or to attract or retain business.
 We will comply with the U.S. Foreign Corrupt Practices Act (FCPA) and all other laws prohibiting improper payments to domestic and foreign officials.
 While the FCPA does permit "facilitating" payments, the Corporation’s policy is to avoid such payments.
 Violation of this policy may result in disciplinary actions up to and including termination of employment.

 Reporting of Illegal or Unethical Behaviour or Accounting Related Complaints